When convenience meets surveillance: AI at the corner store

 “We understand the stigma behind facial recognition,” said Sawyer.
 “All we want to do is stop robbers.”

 The Jacksons in Tacoma is the Idaho-based company’s second location to install the video surveillance system, said Vice President of Operations Jill Linville in an email.
-Another Jacksons in Portland, Ore. has used the technology for about a year, and company spokesperson Stoddard said criminal activity has greatly dropped thanks to the system.
+Another Jacksons in Portland, Ore., has used the technology for about a year, and company spokesperson Stoddard said criminal activity has greatly dropped thanks to the system.

 Once it’s fully installed at the Tacoma store, the AI security system will serve as a testing ground for use in its other locations in five Western states, although Linville said it would not be deployed in all the nearly 245 stores.